Reviewed Date: 12/01/2022

-State law requires municipalities be audited.
+State law requires municipalities be audited annually.
 The financial statement audit must be performed in accordance with generally accepted government auditing standards also known as the Yellow Book.* This means that auditors must follow statements on auditing standards (SAS) issued by the American Institute of Certified Public Accountants (AICPA) and additionally comply with government auditing standards issued by the United States Government Accountability Office (GAO).
 The audit industry has come under scrutiny in recent years due to major corporate frauds and failures.
 As a result, the industry has strengthened auditing requirements related to internal controls and communications of audit deficiencies.

 *AKA Government Auditing Standards